-AWS continued to provide storage services, databases, compute services and other services (such as networking, management tools and DevOps tools), as well as various environments for CAT, such as development, performance testing, test, and production environments, during the FAM 2 Period.
-Accordingly, the \$20,709,212 in technology costs for cloud hosting services represent
+AWS continued to provide storage services, databases, compute services and other services (such as networking, management tools and DevOps tools), as well as various environments for CAT, such as development, performance testing, test, and production environments, during the FAM 2

-Processor Agreement.
+As discussed above, with respect to certain costs that were "appropriately excluded," such excluded costs relate to the amortization of capitalized technology costs, which are amortized over the life of the Plan Processor Agreement.
 As such costs have already been otherwise reflected in the filing, their inclusion would double count the capitalized technology costs.
 In addition, amortization is a non-cash expense.